Annual School Report

 Biology

-- All classes conducted a plant lab using Quantum Dots.
+- All classes conducted a plant lab to explore if quantum dot film can increase productivity in agriculture.

-- This year, the Biology department collaborated with the University of Washington’s undergraduate neuroscience journal Grey Matters to bring a sheep brain dissection to Skyline.
+- The Biology department collaborated with the University of Washington’s undergraduate neuroscience journal Grey Matters for another year, bringing back a sheep brain dissection to Skyline.
 Neuroscience undergraduates ran sheep brain dissections and taught our Biology students some basics of neuroscience as an extension of our Cell Growth and Division Unit.

 Chemistry